3C277.1 e-MERLIN workshop: Part 2 - Imaging

 minblperant=2, minsnr=2)

-Because we apply the first self-calibration table on the fly, the resultant corrections will be smaller in amplitude that the original corrections.
-This is a good sign that the self-calibration is working as the phase errors in your data become smaller and smaller.
-If you find that the solutions are noisier, then something may be going wrong e.g. a too small of a solution interval was used.
+Since we apply the first self-calibration table on the fly, the resulting corrections will be smaller in amplitude than the original corrections.
+This indicates that the self-calibration is functioning properly, as the phase errors in your data decrease progressively.
+If you notice that the solutions are noisier, it may signal an issue, such as using a solution interval that is too small.

 7. Apply the solutions and re-image (step 7)